OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 For detailed information on deleting online content consult chapter seven of this guide.
 Once data is online it’s almost impossible to ensure that it is completely removed.
 This is because data is:

-- Stored in the accounts of family, friends, colleagues and sources
+- Sometimes stored in the accounts of family, friends, colleagues and sources
 - Held on the servers of companies and can be accessed by the company, hackers, and governments, if legally requested.
 Different companies have different policies around how long data is kept for.
 These can be reviewed in the terms and conditions found on the website of the company.
 - Archived in internet archive sites, such as the Wayback Machine.
 These are services that archive internet content.
 You can request that your data is removed by visiting the site and following the steps for data removal.
 They may or may not comply with your request.
 - Captured via screenshots or recordings by others.